sohrab-hassibi/carta/README.md

 ## Overview

-This challenge solution is implemented using the [`Express Node.js web application framework`](https://expressjs.com/).
+This challenge solution is implemented using the [Express Node.js web application framework](https://expressjs.com/).

 ## Instructions to compile